 If you want to branch out yourself, may I recommend the Commes de Garcons Play version, and the 1970s Chuck Taylor with the more visible seams.
 Or if you are super bold and adventurous, try the new Rick Owens collab.

-The big swoosh on this shoe is iconic, and with a variety of colorways, you can style the blazer any way you like.
+The big fat swoosh on Blazer is iconic, and with a variety of colorways, you can style this sneaker any way you like.

 The Samba is a solid, no-nonsense shoe with Euro credibility.
 Its cultural popularity ebbs and flows (according to GQ, the Samba is currently experiencing yet another “moment“.)
 However, it’s been around long enough to qualify as a multi-generational classic.

 The Sambas are well-suited to pair with most casual wear, even shorts.
 And in a pinch, you can play hoops in them and trust your foot won’t explode.
 (Maybe your ankle, but not your foot.)

 Equally nice to run, walk, or just hang out in, The Air Max 1990 is probably the most versatile of these classic men's sneakers from a performance standpoint.
 You could actually use this shoe to do some serious running in.
 Unlike most of the kicks on this list.

 Many of the Air Max iterations have enjoyed moments in the sun, from the '95 to the '97.
 But the classic Nike look (with the swoosh and all) puts the 90’s ahead of the pack.

 VANS OLD SKOOL